Central Massachusetts Podiatry

 Toenail fungus is an embarrassing problem to have, and it’s one that can be difficult to treat with topical or oral medications.
 With the Lunula Laser® treatment, you can stop suffering from yellowed, thickened toenails.
-Donald Pelto, DPM, and his team at Central Massachusetts Podiatry offer this revolutionary treatment at their office in Worcester, Hopkinton, Milford, and Southborough, Massachusetts.
+Donald Pelto, DPM, and his team at Central Massachusetts Podiatry offer this revolutionary treatment at their office in Worcester, and Westborough, Massachusetts.
 To get rid of your toenail fungus, book an appointment online or over the phone today.

 Also called onychomycosis, fungal infections in your toenails can cause your nails to thicken and become yellow and brittle.
 Toenail fungus is caused by organisms that grow in receptive environments, such as warm, dark, moist areas of your body, such as your feet.
 Toenail fungus is more prevalent in older adults, but anyone can get it at any age.

 In years past, toenail fungus has mainly been treated with oral and topical medications, but podiatrists now rely on laser toenail fungus treatments for the best results.
 Today, the Lunula Laser provides a safe, effective, and painless alternative to past methods of treating fungal infections that often proved ineffective.

 This FDA-approved toenail fungus treatment is revolutionary.
 With low-level laser energy, the Lunula Laser uses photochemistry to target the toenail fungus and stimulate blood flow.
 Photochemistry is the science of light and color.

 With red and violet laser lights, the photochemical reaction caused by the laser kills the fungus and stimulates new, clear toenail growth.
 While the laser aggressively treats the fungus, it does not affect the rest of the toe or foot.